 If you love Bibimbap, the Jeonju Bibimpbap Festival is entirely dedicated to and inspired by this classic meal.
 Bibimbap is a rice-based dish served with beef, mixed vegetables and a chili pepper sauce.
 This 3-day event is based in the city of Jeonju and takes place at the beginning of October.
 There is plenty of entertainment including magic shows and concerts, as well as a market and a line-up of cooking events.
 Plus, they serve up a huge bowl of Bibimbap that serves around 400 people.

-You Might Also Like:• The Best Reusable Alternatives for Disposable Items
+You Might Also Like:• The 13 Best Things to Do in Austin, Texas

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.